 Additional considerations

-• Collective Bargaining Agreements (CBA): If your company has a union, you need to take into account clauses stipulated in the CBA when administering separation pay.
+- Collective Bargaining Agreements (CBA): If your company has a union, you need to take into account clauses stipulated in the CBA when administering separation pay.

-• Legal consultation: Consult a legal professional to ensure you are doing everything by the books.This prevents potential legal disputes and warrants that all actions taken are fair and lawful.
+- Legal consultation: Consult a legal professional to ensure you are doing everything by the books.This prevents potential legal disputes and warrants that all actions taken are fair and lawful.

-Leveraging HR Tools for Accurate Pay Calculations
+Leverage Omni for Accurate Pay Calculations in the Philippines

 Ensuring accurate pay calculations when administering separation pay is crucial for both employees and employers.
 It not only assures that you are complying with labor laws, but also fosters trust and fairness in the workplace.

-Try out Omni for 14 days and see how our all-in-one HR software can simplify the intricacies and complexities of your entire end-to-end employee lifecycle and minimize the costs associated with common errors when it comes to severance pay calculations.
+Try out Omni for 7 days and see how our all-in-one HR software can simplify the intricacies and complexities of your entire end-to-end employee lifecycle and minimize the costs associated with common errors when it comes to severance pay calculations.